-Are you guilty of skipping breakfast, ordering takeout too often, getting jitters from coffee overload and counting potato chips as part of a viable eating plan?
-It's time to kick those habits to the curb and start eating right.
+Are you guilty of skipping breakfast, ordering takeout too often or getting jitters from coffee overload?
+It's time to kick those habits to the curb.
 Here's a guide to help you get started.

 There's no better way to start your morning than with a healthy breakfast.
 Providing your body with a morning meal provides it with energy to power not only your muscles but your brain as well!
 Prevent brain fog and increase your focus by keeping your brain fed.

 The key to a good breakfast is balance.
 Include lean protein, whole grains and fresh, frozen or canned fruits and vegetables.
 For example, oatmeal cooked with low-fat milk or fortified soy milk and sliced almonds and berries or scrambled eggs or tofu with mixed veggies and a slice of whole-wheat toast.

 Too much caffeine can interfere with sleep, make you jittery and cause you to lose energy later in the day.
 Keep your caffeine intake in check by limiting regular coffee to about 3 cups or less per day, and watch what you put into it.
 Too much sugar isn't good for your teeth.

 Need to wean off?
 Try switching to half decaf or tea, drink plenty of water and eat small, frequent meals to keep up energy.